-Also of interest is the performance of the NASDAQ Composite Index54, which includes many technology companies.
-Note in Figure 13.10 "NASDAQ for Ten-Year Period Ended May 2008" that the NASDAQ peaked in early 2000 at an index of over 5,000, but as investors began reevaluating the prospects of many technologies and technology companies, prices fell precipitously.
-Difficult economic times in 2008 spelled trouble for the NASDAQ composite index, and it declined by 41 percent.
-Another broad measure of stock performance is Standard & Poor's Composite Index (S&P 500)55, which lists the stocks of five hundred large U.S. companies.
+Also of interest is the performance of the NASDAQ Composite Index, which includes many technology companies.
+Note in Figure 13.10 "NASDAQ for Ten-Year Period Ended November 2011" that the NASDAQ peaked in early 2000 at an index of over 5,000, but as investors began reevaluating the prospects of many technologies and technology companies, prices fell precipitously and the NASDAQ shed more than 80 percent of its value.
+It rebounded somewhat over the next seven years, only to be shot down again when difficult economic times in 2008 spelled trouble, and it declined by 45 percent.
+Another broad measure of stock performance is Standard & Poor's Composite Index (S&P 500), which lists the stocks of five hundred large U.S. companies.
 It followed the same pattern as the Dow and the NASDAQ Composite and declined by 37 percent in 2008.

-^{54.} Market index of all stocks listed on the NASDAQ Stock Exchange.
+54. Market index of all stocks listed on the NASDAQ Stock Exchange.

-^{55.} Market index of the stocks of five hundred large U.S. companies.
+55. Market index of the stocks of five hundred large U.S. companies.

-Figure 13.10 NASDAQ for Ten-Year Period Ended May 2008
+Figure 13.10 NASDAQ for Ten-Year Period Ended November 2011

-When the stock market is enjoying a period of large stock-price increases, we call it a bull market56; when it's declining or sluggish, we call it a bear market57.
+When the stock market is enjoying a period of large stock-price increases, we call it a bull market; when it's declining or sluggish, we call it a bear market.
 The year 2008 was definitely a bear market.